 we receive during our open submissions period.
 We expect to publish six to nine titles a year, including our poetry and short fiction contest

-between January 1st and March 31 (or through the end of AWP each year) and submitted electronically.
+between January 1st and March 15, 2014 (generally through the end of AWP each year).

 What we are